Fred Sandra for De Coene Set of Six 'Madison' Dining Chairs in Walnut

 Fred Sandra for De Coene, set of six dining chairs 'Up 636', walnut and black leatherette chairs, Belgium, 1960s

-The elegant dining chairs are part of the Madison series designed by Sandra for De Coene.
+The elegant dining chairs are part of the Madison series designed by Fred Sandra for De Coene.
 These majestic chairs have a walnut frame with a beautiful visible grain.
 The seating in black faux leather with a small back cushion in the back.
 Exceptional detail how the seat floats in the walnut frame.
-These chairs are in a very good condition.

-The black skai leather has minor traces of age and use.
-Reupholstery is possible before shipping by our experienced craftsman in our own in-house restoration atelier.
+Please note that the item is in good, used condition.
+Reupholstery is possible before shipping by our experienced craftsman and -women in our own in-house restoration atelier.
 With high attention for the original, they make sure every piece retains its value and is ready for the many years to come.
 We kindly ask you to contact our design experts for further information about the endless possibilities our restoration and upholstery atelier has to offer.
 Of course, a locally organized reupholstery is possible as well.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.